 8. Click Test connection to verify that PingOne can establish a connection to Azure.

-You will not be able to use the connection for provisioning until you have established a valid connection to Azure.
-Click Cancel to modify the settings and try again.
+You cannot use the connection for provisioning until you have established a valid connection to Azure.
+Click Cancel in the Test Connection Failed dialog box and follow step 7, to try again.

-9. On the Configure preferences pane, configure the following options.
+9. On the Configure Preferences pane, configure the following:

 Option Description